-Optic nerve hypoplasia (ONH) is a congenital abnormality where the optic nerve is small and underdeveloped.
-Since the optic nerves function to carry the visual signal to the brain, their underdevelopment can result in vision impairment.
+Optic nerve hypoplasia (ONH) is a congenital condition where the optic nerve is underdeveloped.
+Since the optic nerves function to carry the visual signal to the brain, their underdevelopment can cause vision impairment.

 What causes ONH?

-In most cases, a definite cause for ONH is never found.
-In some cases the underdevelopment may be associated with maternal diabetes, maternal alchohol or drug use during pregnancy, maternal use of some epilepsy drugs during pregnancy, or young maternal age.
-Some times ONH can be associated with other mid-line brain developmental disorders, such as septo-optic dysplasia.
-Because of this, further investigation may be needed including an MRI of the brain or evaluation of pituitary function with a pediatric endocrinologist.
+In most cases, the cause of ONH is never found.
+However, sometimes the underdeveloped optic nerve can be associated with maternal factors during pregnancy such as young maternal age; diabetes; use of alcohol, drug or some epilepsy drugs.
+ONH can be associated with other mid-line brain developmental disorders, such as a rare congenital condition known as septo-optic dysplasia (SOD) or de Morsier syndrome.
+For these reasons, further tests may be needed including brain MRI and an evaluation of the pituitary function by a pediatric endocrinologist.

 How is ONH diagnosed?

-ONH is diagnosed by the appearance of the optic nerve during a dilated eye exam.
-Children may have been referred to the pediatric ophthalmologist to get an exam due to poor vision or another abnormal eye finding.
-The diagnosis may be confirmed with an MRI scan in some cases.
+ONH is diagnosed by dilating the eye and examining the appearance of the optic nerve.
+Children may be referred to the pediatric ophthalmologist because of poor vision or another abnormal finding.
+The diagnosis of ONH may be confirmed with an MRI scan.

 How does ONH affect vision?

-The appearance of the optic nerve does not necessarily predict the severity of associated vision loss.
-Vision can range from nearly normal all the way to completely blind in an affected eye.
-The vision loss is typically stable and sometimes may even improve a little with age.
-Nystagmus (eye shaking) is common in optic nerve hypoplasia, especially if bilateral, and may also limit best vision to some degree.
-Strabismus (eye misalignment) is also more common.
+The optic nerve appearance does not predict the severity of vision loss.
+Vision can range from nearly-normal all the way to completely blind in the affected eye.
+The vision loss is typically stable and sometimes may even improve some with age.
+Nystagmus (eye shaking) is common in optic nerve hypoplasia, especially if it affects both eyes, and may also limit vision.
+Strabismus (eye misalignment) is even more common.

 Is there treatment for ONH?

-At this point there is no known effective treatment for ONH itself.
-If there is a component of vision loss from another cause, such as amblyopia, than part time patching of the better seeing eye may gain some improvement.
-Full time wear of protective safety glasses is imperative for protection of the better seeing eye if there is significant vision loss in the other.
-A low vision evaluation would be beneficial for patients with poor vision in both eyes.
-Stem cell treatments for ONH, as are done in some foreign countries, have not been proven effective and have significant cost and safety concerns.
+Currently, there is no known effective treatment for ONH.
+Another cause is contributing to ONH, such as amblyopia, part-time patching of the better eye may provide some improvement.
+Wearing protective safety glasses full time is vital to protect the better eye.
+A low vision evaluation can be beneficial for patients with poor vision in both eyes.
+Stem cell treatments for ONH, many of which are done in some foreign countries, have not been proven effective and come with significant cost and safety concerns.